Online Course: Leadership and Administration for History Organizations (Spring 2023)

-- Week 4: Administrative and Management Responsibilities, Relationships, Structures, Systems and Networks
+Week 4: Aligning Organizational Operating Models, Administrative and Management Responsibilities, Relationships, Structures, Systems and Networks

-- Week 7: Charting Your Museum’s Future and Measuring Effectiveness
+Week 8: Charting Your Museum's Future, Inspiring Action, and Measuring Effectiveness

 LENGTH: 8 weeks

-MATERIALS: Two required texts: Leadership Matters: Leading Museums in an Age of Discord, Second Edition, Anne W. Ackerson and Joan H. Baldwin, 2019 and Museum Administration 2.0, Hugh H. Genoways and Lynne M. Irleland, Revised by Cinnamon Catlin-Legutko, 2016.
-(Texts are NOT INCLUDED with your registration.
-You must order the book separately from the book seller of your choice.)
+- Two Required Textbooks: Leadership Matters: Leading Museums in an Age of Discord, Second Edition, Anne W. Ackerson and Joan H. Baldwin, 2019 and Museum Administration 2.0, Hugh H. Genoways and Lynne M. Irleland, Revised by Cinnamon Catlin-Legutko, 2016.

 After completing this course, participants will understand principles and best practices of Leadership and Administration including the following: